cjacker/opensource-toolchain-stm8/README.md

 sdcc -lstm8 -mstm8 --out-fmt-elf --all-callee-saves --debug --verbose --stack-auto --fverbose-asm  --float-reent --no-peep blink.c
 ```

-After compilation, a `blink.elf` will be generated. you can try `make debug` in 'blink-baremetal' example.
+After compilation, a `blink.elf` will be generated. you can also try `make debug` in 'blink-baremetal' example.

-**NOTE:** If you have multiple source files in your project, these flags should be applied to every source file when creating object code. otherwise, the final ELF binary will not have debug symbols embeded in.
+**NOTE:** If you have multiple source files in your project, these flags should be applied to every source file when creating the object code. otherwise, the final ELF binary will not have debug symbols embeded in.

 ## Debug